hulo-lang/docs/src/grammar/trait.md

 license: MIT
 ---

->**trait** is a structure that defines class's members and method signatures, used to specify a contract for certain behaviors or functionalities.
+> `trait` is a structure that **defines class's members and method signatures**, used to **specify a contract for certain behaviors or functionalities**.
 It is similar to the traditional interface in object-oriented programming, but usually does not contain method implementations.
-Any type that implements a trait must provide concrete method implementations. trait is mainly used to define a set of methods that need to be shared across multiple classes or structures, enabling code reuse and structured design.

 ## 特征中的方法定义